Underground Gallery, Garden Gallery and open air

-A ‘radical materialist’, Cragg defines sculpture as a ‘rare category of objects’, and takes a taxonomic approach to his own practice, something which is reflected in the exhibition.
+A ‘radical materialist’, Cragg defines sculpture as a ‘rare category of objects’, and takes a taxonomic approach to his own practice, something reflected in the exhibition.
 The wit and will to analyse the properties of all of the planet’s resources and use them to make new things is unique to human beings, along with the intuition to sort, order and categorise the things that exist and that we bring into existence.
+The exhibition begins at the entrance to the Park with the magnificent bronze sculpture Caldera

 Cragg’s extraordinary career has its roots in a fascination for, and exploration of, the possibilities of the material world, which he considers to be ‘the huge storeroom [in which] lie the keys to essential processes and explanations of our existence’.
 Cragg’s artistic practice developed from drawings he made to document experiments whilst working as a lab technician at the National Rubber Producers Research Association (1966–68).
 He went on to study at London’s Wimbledon School of Art and the Royal College of Art and during two summer vacations worked nightshifts in a foundry that manufactured components for engines.
 The combination of art and the experience of the physical transformation of materials through industrial processes is the cornerstone of Cragg’s practice.

-, which will greet visitors in the first space of the Underground Gallery.
+(1990), which greets visitors in the first space of the Underground Gallery.
+This leads to the previously unseen work in white stone Accurate Figure